Sonnenallee: Plot

-Michael "Micha" Ehrenreich (Scheer) is a 17-year-old growing up on Sonnenallee on the East German side of the street in Berlin in the 1970s.
-Micha and his friends enjoy contraband records, cassette tapes, and other pop culture yet have little luck with the local girls.
-While listening to the newest tape Micha has ripped, Sergeant Major Horkefeld, the neighborhood's overzealous policeman, approaches them and confiscates the tape, but then announces he is going to make himself a copy.
-Micha then spies the beautiful Miriam coming out of her apartment building and we find he is madly in love with her.
+Michael "Micha" Ehrenreich is a 17-year-old growing up on the East German end of Berlin's Sonnenallee in the early 1970s who enjoys contraband music tapes and other forms of Western culture.
+After Officer Horkefeld, the neighborhood's overzealous policeman, confiscates Micha's newly-ripped tape, Micha spots local girl Miriam coming out of her apartment and he is spellbound.
 Shortly after, Heinz, Micha's smuggler uncle from the West, visits and harangues Micha over his intention to join the National People's Army.
-Later, at a disco, Micha tries to dance with Miriam, but she brushes him off and only has eyes for a handsome young West German who appears briefly, but who is thrown out of the disco by the overzealous Horkefeld.
-For allowing a West German into the disco, Miriam is made to deliver a self-critical lecture at the next meeting of the Free German Youth.
+Later, at a disco, Micha tries to dance with Miriam, but she brushes him off for a West German who is immediately thrown out of the disco by the Horkefeld.
+For allowing a West German into the disco, Miriam is required to deliver a self-critical lecture at the next meeting of the Free German Youth.

-At school the next day, Mario (Beyer) alters a party slogan on their classroom wall to make a lewd joke and the when the teacher discovers this, she is told Mario did it.
-However Micha claims responsibility in a ploy to impress Miriam with a self-critical lecture of his own.
-After the lecture, Mario berates Micha for getting into "the system" for the sake of a woman.
-Micha is stopped in the street by a rather grumpy Horkefeld, who it turns out has been demoted to Sergeant for playing contraband music in the presence of a higher officer while drunk at a party.
+At school the next day, Mario alters a government party slogan on their classroom wall to make a lewd joke and when the teacher discovers this, she is told Mario did it.
+However, Micha claims responsibility in a ploy to impress Miriam with a self-critical lecture of his own.
+After the lecture, Mario berates Micha for "joining the system" for the sake of a woman.
 At a black market gathering, Mario meets Sabrina, an existentialist, and feigns an interest in Sartre in order to sleep with her.
-After a run-in with Mr. Fromm, a sinister-looking neighbor thought by the entire apartment to be a Stasi agent, Micha's father, Hotte, reveals that he has been provided a telephone due to a bogus chronic illness.
-The phone rings to their surprise and it's Miriam calling for Micha, who runs to a pay phone in order to have more privacy.
-Miriam asks him to come up and visit her, but he's stopped on the way by Horkefeld and having forgotten his ID card, he is detained for over ten hours.
+After a run-in with Mr. Fromm, a sinister-looking neighbor thought by all the other tenants to be a Stasi agent, Micha's father, Hotte, reveals that he has been provided a telephone due to a bogus chronic illness.
+Miriam calls and asks Micha to visit her, but he is stopped on the way by Officer Horkefeld and, having forgotten his ID card, is detained for over ten hours.